 Asked and Answered: 3.1

 There is a ten-foot long alcove in our lower-level hallway — we call it the gallery.
 This is the one place in our house I can hang whatever I want (i.e., my own art) and switch it out whenever I want.
 To facilitate this, I installed a hanging system — basically a slotted rail mounted near the ceiling, with sliding wires and height-adjustable hooks.
-These systems cost more than you think they should, but AS Hanging has some more affordable ones.
-(You’re welcome for the plug, AS Hanging.)
+These systems cost more than you think they should, but AS Hanging offers some more affordable ones.
+(You’re welcome for the free plug, AS Hanging.)

-I was a bit surprised when I hung my first piece and saw how far forward it tilted (see photo at right).
-It was not intuitive to me why hanging a fairly light 12″ x 16″ frame on a long wire should cause this.
-So naturally, I googled it.
+I was a bit surprised when I hung my first piece and saw how far forward it tilted (photo at right).
+It was not intuitive to me why hanging a fairly light 12″ x 16″ frame on a long wire should cause it to tilt so much.
+So naturally I googled it.

-Unlike Fifty Shades of Grey, the topic of tilting picture frames is not discussed a lot on the web.
-Where it is mentioned, some surprisingly bad and/or misleading advice is often provided.
-For example, take this article from the San Fransisco Chronicle, “How to Keep Heavy Paintings Flush Against the Wall.”
-Written by a crafter, the article asserts: “A heavy painting tends to lean forward under its own weight, which isn’t attractive and can cause wall damage if it pulls its hanger from the wall.”
+Unlike the latest Netflix binge-watch, the topic of tilted picture frames is not discussed much on the web.
+When it is mentioned, some surprisingly bad and/or misleading advice is often given.
+For example, consider this article in the San Fransisco Chronicle, “How to Keep Heavy Paintings Flush Against the Wall.”
+Written by a crafter, the author asserts: “A heavy painting tends to lean forward under its own weight, which isn’t attractive and can cause wall damage if it pulls its hanger from the wall.”

-The second part of that sentence is true enough, but the notion that only heavy items lean forward is false, as my own experience shows.
+The second part of that sentence is true enough, but the notion that only heavy items lean forward is false, as my experience shows.
 Furthermore, the solution offered by the author may be well-intentioned but is half-baked at best.
-She instructs the reader to cut a piece of wire slightly wider than the frame, attach it to eye hooks on the sides of the frame, and then, “ensure the wire is taut to minimize the chances of the picture leaning forward.”
-Sounds reasonable, until you consider the stress this puts on the frame.
+She instructs the reader to cut a piece of wire slightly wider than the frame, thread it through eye hooks on the sides of the frame, then “ensure the wire is taut to minimize the chances of the picture leaning forward.”
+Sounds reasonable until you consider the stress this would put on the frame.